-- b.
-Leave Full Bind unchecked.
-Refer to "About full/background bind" on page 464. - c.
-In the Bind Type drop down box, select RAID 1. - d.
-In the Available Disks box, select two contiguous disks at the top of the list.
+- b) Leave Full Bind unchecked. - c) In the Bind Type drop down box, select RAID 1. - d) In the Available Disks box, select two contiguous disks at the top of the list.
 These should be the first two disks in the primary RAID chassis.
 (TIP: Use 'shift-click' or 'control-click' to select disks.)
-This creates a RAID 1 RANK for metadata storage. - e.
-Click the add (arrow) button to add disks to the Selected Disks list.
+This creates a RAID 1 RANK for metadata storage. - e) Click the add (arrow) button to add disks to the Selected Disks list. - NOTE: As an aid in identifying a disk module's physical location, select it in the Selected Disks list, then click Identify Disks.
+This causes the disk drive light to flash. - f) Click OK to close the Bind dialog box and begin the binding process.
+The Progress Report dialog box opens, showing the status of the binding process. - g) Close the Progress Report and repeat the previous steps, selecting two more contiguous disks to create another RAID 1 RANK for journal storage.
+These should be the next two disks in the primary RAID chassis. - h) Make the fifth disk in the primary RAID chassis a Hot Spare.
+In the Bind Type drop down box, select Hot Spare. - i) In the Available Disks box, select the fifth disk in the primary RAID chassis. - j) Click the add (arrow) button to add the disk to the Selected Disks list. - k) Click OK to close the dialog box and begin the binding process.

-NOTE: As an aid in identifying a disk module's physical location, select it in the Selected Disks list, then click Identify Disks.
-This causes the disk drive light to flash.
+5. Right-click the Unbound node for a controller, then select Bind in the context menu.

-- f.
-Click OK to close the Bind dialog box and begin the binding process.
-The Progress Report dialog box opens, showing the status of the binding process. - g.
-Close the Progress Report and repeat the previous steps, selecting two more contiguous disks to create another RAID 1 RANK for journal storage.
-These should be the next two disks in the primary RAID chassis. - h.
-Make the fifth disk in the primary RAID chassis a Hot Spare.
-In the Bind Type drop down box, select Hot Spare. - i.
-In the Available Disks box, select the fifth disk in the primary RAID chassis. - j.
-Click the add (arrow) button to add the disk to the Selected Disks list. - k.
-Click ok to close the dialog box and begin the binding process. - 3.
-To bind unbound disks for media storage, do the following: - a.
-Right-click the Unbound node for a controller, then select Bind in the context menu.
-(If the RAID chassis has two controllers, both controllers are represented by the single "Controller" node)
+If the RAID chassis has two controllers, both controllers are represented by the single "Controller" node.